 What is the difference between a B2B data provider and a B2B database?

 A B2B database is a static collection of business records.
 A B2B data provider actively collects, verifies, updates, and sells that data — often with search tools, API access, and enrichment capabilities.
-Most providers maintain a database, but the service layer around it (freshness, accuracy, integrations) is what you're really paying for.
+The service layer (freshness, accuracy, integrations) is what you're really paying for.

 How much does a B2B data provider cost?

 Pricing varies widely.
 Budget-friendly options start around $29–49/month with credit-based access.
 Mid-range providers charge $100–500/month depending on volume.
 Enterprise platforms often start in the five-figure range annually.
-The right budget depends on your team size, outreach volume, and whether you need basic contact data or a full intelligence platform.
+Waterfall enrichment platforms like FullEnrich start at $29/month — less than most single-source tools — because you only pay when data is found.

 How often should I update my B2B contact data?

-At minimum, re-verify your data quarterly.
-B2B contacts change jobs at a commonly cited rate of around 25–30% per year, so data more than 3–6 months old starts degrading noticeably.
-If you're running high-volume outbound, consider a provider that offers continuous verification or re-enrichment on demand.
+At minimum, re-verify quarterly.
+B2B contacts change jobs at a commonly cited rate of around 25–30% per year, so data older than 3–6 months degrades noticeably.
+If you're running high-volume outbound, use a provider that offers continuous verification or on-demand re-enrichment.

 Can I use B2B data for cold email?

 Yes, but comply with regulations.
-In the US, CAN-SPAM governs commercial email and requires an opt-out mechanism, among other requirements.
+In the US, CAN-SPAM requires an opt-out mechanism.
 In Europe, GDPR applies and typically requires a legitimate interest basis for B2B outreach.
-Regulations vary by jurisdiction — consult legal counsel for your specific situation.
-Always use a provider that sources data compliantly and offers opt-out mechanisms for contacts who request removal.
+Always use a provider that sources data compliantly and offers opt-out mechanisms.
+For more on compliance and outreach best practices, see our guide to data enrichment services.

 What is waterfall enrichment?

-Waterfall enrichment is a method where multiple data providers are queried in sequence for each contact.
+Waterfall enrichment queries multiple data providers in sequence for each contact.
 If the first provider doesn't have a valid email or phone number, the second is tried, then the third, and so on.
-This increases find rates from the typical 40–60% of a single provider to 80%+ across combined sources.
+This pushes find rates from the typical 40–60% of a single source to 80%+ across combined sources.
+FullEnrich automates this across 20+ providers with built-in verification at every step.

 Other Articles